Ceterai/SpookySynergy/README.md

 See the [CHANGELOG.md](CHANGELOG.md) file for a detailed changelog.

+## Technical Details

+- Most of the files in this mod are [JSON patches](https://en.wikipedia.org/wiki/JSON_Patch) that modify the original files of the affected mods.
+Useful guide on working with JSON patches: [SB Modding: JSON Patching Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2124444255)

 ## Support & Feedback

 For bug reports, suggestions, or feedback, please open an issue on the [GitHub repository](https://github.com/Ceterai/SpookySynergy).

-Enjoy your spooky adventure in Starbound!
+Enjoy your spooky adventure in Starbound! 🎃